ESCSS-labs/ESCSS-ESTest/README.md

   return a + b;
 }

+// Impure
+function getSum(a, b) {
+  if (!isEnable) return 0;

+  return a + b;
+}

-// Function test is not necessary function getTotalNumber(x) {
+// NOTE: the "function" type check is unnecessary. function getTotalNumber(x) {
   {
     ESTest(x, "number");

-    // If the function doesn't exist, it returns 'xxx is undefined.' it's pointless to test again.
+    // If the function doesn't exist, it will return 'xxx is undefined.'
-    // If the function exists, it will proceed to the getSum2 process to get value(type) when executed.
-So it doesn't need in here.
+    // If the function exists, getSum2(a, b) will handle type check, so the "function" check is redundant.
-    ESTest(getSum2, "function"); // it's redundant
+    ESTest(getSum2, "function"); // not necessary.
   }

   return x + getSum2(1, 2);